By 2035, workplace changes will see us looking for jobs as remote pilots or online chaperones.

 Finally, the report sees the demand for big data analysts continuing to expand rapidly, along with specialisation of analyst roles.
 The world currently creates 2.5 quintillion bytes of data a year, and the growth of the Internet of Things will see this increase exponentially.
 Someone has to tackle this data, argues the report.

 However, the authors highlight that “although change is inevitable, future destinations are not.”
-These new jobs are predictions, not set in stone.
+These new jobs of 2035 are predictions, not set in stone.
 So if you fancy a career as a remote-control pilot, watch this space.

 The World Economic Forum’s Future of Jobs report has predicted the skills that will be needed in a future workplace.
 As the following graphic highlights, these range from creativity to negotiation.